m-labs/artiq/doc/manual/faq.rst

 How do I ...
 ============

-override the `sysclk` frequency of just one dds?
+override the `sysclk` frequency of just one DDS?
 ------------------------------------------------

 Override the parameter using an argument in the DDB.